adidasslice/adidasslice.github.io/README.md

-Erotology proof the advantage of logogram.
+example erotology proof the advantage of logogram